The best Todoist alternatives include Plaky, Any.do, monday.com, Kanbanchi, TickTick, Things, and a few others.

 Other useful features in Any.do for weekly planning are:

-- Task prioritization — know exactly what to do next, and
+• Task prioritization — know exactly what to do next

 I found Any.do’s interface, colors, and practicality pleasant to the eye and my thinking process, as I was able to set up my weekly schedule in mere minutes.
 Differentiating between personal and professional tasks simply by selecting one or the other list to view on the calendar is also a big plus.

-The native calendar is Any.do’s most prominent feature when I compare the app to Todoist.
+The native calendar is Any.do’s most prominent feature compared to Todoist.
 It provides a clearer overview of tasks and gives me a visual idea of the week ahead.

 Another great Any.do feature that’s not available in Todoist is the “My day” section.